rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - workloadHierarchy - WorkloadLevelHierarchy: Each enumeration value represents the hierarchy of a specific workload type for RBAC and SLA Domain assignments.
 The None value represents the hierarchy of all workload types.
     - groupFilterAttributes - list of GroupFilterAttributes: A list of attributes to filter out group members.
 - Returns O365ConfiguredGroupMemberConnection.
-### corssettings
-CORS setting for the customer's organization.
-Equals to `null` if CORS is not configured.

-- The corssettings subcommand takes no arguments.
-- Returns CorsSetting.
 ### crawl
 Returns details for one crawl.